erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 <!-- tocstop -->

-This document is based on the Architecture Document template provided as part of “The complete guide to becoming a great Software Architect” course, by Memi Lavi.
-The template is a copyrighted material by Memi Lavi (www.memilavi.com, memi@memilavi.com).

 ## Background
 This document describes the **UrbanGeoPulse**'s architecture, a system requested by the city of New York (NYC).<br>
 (This system is a **showcase** of a **software architecture** definition process.
 The requirements are hypothetical, inspired by the [Introduction to PostGIS](https://postgis.net/workshops/postgis-intro) workshop.)

 NYC requires **real-time** information on the streets and neighborhoods with the highest concentration of **pedestrians** and **non-pedestrians** (referred to as **mobilized** individuals) at any given time of day. <br>
-This information will be used to make decisions regarding transportation budgets, timing of municipal construction work, advertising fees, and more.
+This information **will be used to make decisions** regarding transportation budgets, timing of municipal construction work, advertising fees, and more.

 The architecture comprises technology and modeling decisions, that will ensure the final product will be fast, reliable and easy to maintain.
 The document outlines the thought process for every aspect of the architecture, and explains why specific decisions were made.